agntcy/app-sdk/README.md

 </div>

-The Agntcy Application SDK offers an interoperable factory for constructing multi-agent components as part of the emerging [internet of agents](https://outshift.cisco.com/the-internet-of-agents).
+The Agntcy Application SDK offers an interoperable factory hub for constructing / instantiating multi-agent components as part of the emerging [internet of agents](https://outshift.cisco.com/the-internet-of-agents).
 The SDK factory will provide a single high-level interface to interact with Agntcy components such as [SLIM](https://github.com/agntcy/slim), [Observe-SDK](https://github.com/agntcy/observe/tree/main), and [Identity](https://github.com/agntcy/identity/tree/main), while enabling interoperability with agentic protocols such as A2A and MCP.
+The initial release of the Agntcy Application SDK focuses on this interoperability across agent protocols and message transports.
+It introduces a BaseTransport interface, with implementations for SLIM, NATS, and StreamableHTTP, and a BaseAgentProtocol interface, implemented by protocols such as A2A and MCP.
+These interfaces decouple protocol logic from transport, enabling flexible and extensible agent communication

 <div align='center'>

 <pre>
 ✅ A2A over SLIM           ✅ A2A over NATS              🕐 A2A over MQTT
 ✅ Request-reply           ✅ Publish-subscribe          ✅ Broadcast
-✅ MCP client factory      🕐 Observability provider     🕐 Identity provider
+✅ MCP over SLIM | NATS    ✅ Observability provider     🕐 Identity provider
 </pre>

 <div align='center'>